Cognoscan/condense_db/spec.md

 Each public key type has a matching private key type.
 See the description of Lockbox for how private keys may be encoded.

-### Signature ###

-A signature encodes a digital signature: a structure verifying a particular encoded MessagePack sequence has been seen & signed by a particular Identity, and has not been modified since.

-Signatures are special in that they are always associated with another MessagePack object: the object being signed.
-As such, a Signature *must* be part of an array.
-The first element of this array is the MessagePack object that was signed, and all other elements must be Signatures signing that object.
-This signed array is not directly accessed as an array in queries and schema validation; instead, the array is treated as though it were the first element in the array, but with the option to verify signatures on it.

-An encoded signature contains 4 elements in the following order:

-1. The "type byte" of the Identity that was used in the signature.
-2. A byte indicating what hashing method was used to create the digest that was signed.
-3. The Identity used in signing, except for the "type byte".
-4. The digital signature.
-Format is determined by the Identity type.

-Note: the signature signs only the first element of the array - this does not include the MessagePack encoding byte

 ### Lockbox ###

 A lockbox stores encrypted information.
 It can store one of 3 things: A private